 Determined to find a way for the group to have a positive impact while also promoting the music of southern women of all genres, she invoked a traditional Creole party concept called the “La La” remembered from her Louisiana days as a member of the all female New Orleans band Evangeline.
 After a few meetings with some of the other women and promoters, the Swamp Sistas La La was born.

 The group began to present a roving, regional music fest inspired by the Creole traditional soiree’ where musicians gather, friends dance and everybody gives what they can for a common cause.
 With eight Swamp Sistas La Las presented thus far in Florida and North Carolina, and with thousands of dollars raised for various community causes and organizations, the group is well on their way to having that desired positive impact, seeking creative ways to “do good in the hood” and provide paying gigs for women musicians.

 One byproduct of the La Las that McKee particularly cherishes is the Swamp Sistas Songwriter Circle, a collective of female songwriters who perform, in various combinations, in-the-round acoustic sets at fundraisers and concerts across the southern US.

 The 2016 Swamp Sistas La La @Fringe happened on Saturday, May 21st at Loch Haven Park in Orlando, Florida for another record breaking year at the Orlando Fringe Festival.
-We raised our voices in song and celebration and $8,500 with our online campaign La La Summer Hope to help 2nd Harvest Food Bank of Central Florida feed kids who badly need it this summer.
+Beth and the Sistas raised their voices in song and celebration and over $10,00 with an online campaign La La Summer Hope to help 2nd Harvest Food Bank of Central Florida feed kids who badly needed it over the summer.